Ettalong Beach

 What has been the trend in development approvals over the past five years in the suburb of Ettalong Beach?

-Looking at development activity over the past five years, the suburb of Ettalong Beach's approval levels have been below the yearly average of 49, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, the suburb of Ettalong Beach's approval levels have been significantly above the yearly average of 49, indicating strong recent growth in development activity.

 How many dwellings will be needed to accommodate future population growth in the suburb of Ettalong Beach?